 - 1 tablespoon grated ginger (optional; grate on a microplane)

 - Prepare the pasta according to package directions.
 Add the green beans for the last 6 minutes of cooking.
 Drain.

-- In a large bowl, stir together the soy sauce, maple syrup, ginger (if using), and lime juice.
+- In a large bowl, stir together the soy sauce, maple syrup, sesame oil, ginger (if using), and lime juice.
 Stir in the pasta.

 - Pack in lunches or store in a container in the fridge for up to 5 days.
 Serve cold or at room temperature.
 (This can also be served warm.)

 - Sunflower Seed Butter and Jelly Sandwich with Crackers, Fruit, and a Veggie

 - Sunflower Seed Butter and Apple Butter Sandwich with Banana